bashar13/PaySoundAVFoundationSwift/README.md

 # PaySoundAVFoundationSwift
+A simple demonstration of -
-This program demonstrates how you can play any type of sound in your iOS app using framework AVFoundation.
+- playing any type of sound (from sound file) in your iOS app using the AVFoundation framework.